jacobfredsoe/bbreplay/README.md

         results: {
             match row information
         },
-        bbReplayVersion: version of bbrepplay that generates the result }
+        bbReplayVersion: version of bbrepplay that generates the data }

 #### Roll Type